LGuetta/NLP_Project/README.md

 2. **Explore Notebooks**
    - Navigate to the `notebooks/` directory and open `EDA.ipynb` to perform EDA and visualize data insights.

-## Analysis
+### Analysis
-- Sentiment Analysis: Uses both BERT "kk08 cryptobert" for crypto-specific sentiment and VADER for general sentiment scoring.
+- **Sentiment Analysis**: Uses both BERT "kk08 cryptobert" for crypto-specific sentiment and VADER for general sentiment scoring.
-- Feature Engineering: Combines sentiment scores, tweet counts, and Bitcoin price returns over various time intervals.
+- **Feature Engineering**: Combines sentiment scores, tweet counts, and Bitcoin price returns over various time intervals.
-- Lagged Features: Includes lagged sentiment scores to capture sentiment shifts over time.
+- **Lagged Features**: Includes lagged sentiment scores to capture sentiment shifts over time.

-## Model Training
+### Model Training
-- Models: Random Forest, XGBoost, and SVM, chosen for their effectiveness in binary classification tasks.
+- **Models**: Random Forest, XGBoost, and SVM, chosen for their effectiveness in binary classification tasks.
-- Hyperparameter Tuning: Applied grid search or random search to optimize model parameters.
+- **Hyperparameter Tuning**: Applied grid search or random search to optimize model parameters.
-- Evaluation Metrics: Models were evaluated based on Accuracy, ROC-AUC, and F1-score.
+- **Evaluation Metrics**: Models were evaluated based on Accuracy, ROC-AUC, and F1-score.

-## Results
+### Results
 The project demonstrated that tweet sentiment has a moderate correlation with Bitcoin price movements.
 Sentiment scores, especially when lagged, were shown to contribute predictive power for determining the return sign of Bitcoin prices in hourly intervals.

 ## Contributing